HectorVilas/lights-out/README.md

 ## update 1
 The page has been made as placeholder, but now I can start adding some `JS` code.
 Still no design in mind, starting without a drawn design was a mistake.

+## update 2
+Now the tiles are generated, the grid size may be customized.
+The tiles now change state to "turn on/off the light".
+The next step is to make the adjacent tiles toggle state.

+## update 3
+Now the adjacent tiles will turn on/off the lights.
+There's some code repetition, will fix later creating a function.
+Right now the game can be playable, but won't announce when you win and you must toggle some lights manually before starting.